-Jargon buster: Stuff’s glossary guide to home cinema lingo
+Home theater A-Z: all the key jargon explained | Stuff

 Dolby Atmos

 An object-based spatial audio system with overhead as well as front, rear, left and right channels of sound.
-In the home it’s generally achieved by bouncing sound off the ceiling to make you feel truly immersed in audio.
-For more on Dolby Atmos, read our deep-dive feature.
+In the home theater it’s generally achieved by bouncing sound off the ceiling to make you feel truly immersed in audio.

 DSP

 DSP stands for ‘digital signal processing’.
-It refers to any tweaks made by home cinema kit to the audio signal as its sent through to your speakers.
-Yamaha's latest AV receivers, for example, intelligently detect and adjust the weight of different audio effects in the signal.
+It refers to any tweaks made by home theater kit to the audio signal as its sent through to your speakers.
+Yamaha’s latest AV receivers, for example, intelligently detect and adjust the weight of different audio effects in the signal.

 Dynamic metadata